guillochon/MOSFiT/docs/outputs.rst

     mosfit -m slsn

 By default, these light curves will be the *exact* model predictions, they will not account for any observational error.
 If Gaussian Processes were used (by default they are enabled for all models), the output predictions will include an ``e_magnitude`` value that is set by the variance predicted by the GP model; if not, the ``variance`` parameter from maximum likelihood is used.

 If the user wishes to produce mock observations for a given instrument, they should use the ``-l`` flag, which sets a limiting magnitude and then randomly draws observations based upon the flux error implied by that limiting magnitude (the second argument to ``-l`` sets the variance of the limiting magnitude from observation to observation).
-For example, if the user wishes to generate mock light curves as they might be observed by LSST, they would execute:
+For example, if the user wishes to generate mock light curves as they might be observed by LSST assuming a limiting magnitude of 23 for all bands, they would execute:

 .. code-block:: bash